 - Enhanced Safe Harbor plans provide a 100% employer match on up to 4% of an employee's compensation.

-- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a portion of their pay contributed to the plan unless they decide not to.
-The default contribution rate starts at 3% and increases by 1% annually until it maxes out at 6%, unless the employee decides on a different contribution rate.
+- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a percentage of their pay contributed to the plan unless they decide not to.
+The default contribution rate starts at 3% and increases by 1% every year until it maxes out at 6%, unless the employee elects a different contribution rate.

 In exchange for mandatory employer contributions, Safe Harbor plans are not subject to nondiscrimination testing.

 Solo or Individual 401(k) Plan

 Solo and Individual 401(k) plans are intended for owner-only businesses, or a business where the only employee is a spouse.
 Contributions are tax deductible and gains grow tax-deferred until withdrawn.
 This type of retirement account allows individuals to make contributions both as an employer and as an employee, providing higher contribution limits than many other individual-based retirement plans.
 Unlike other 401(k) plans, individual 401(k)s do not require annual filings with the IRS unless the account balance is more than $250,000.

 The "best" plan for your will depend on your business and employees.
 If you're interested in setting up a 401(k) plan for your small Clayton, MO business, make an appointment with one of our advisers today to get started.